 Selling prints of your original artwork is one of the many ways you can increase your income as an artist.

-Whether you are a full-time artist or a part-time artist, selling art prints is can be a profitable asset to your business.
+Whether you are a full-time artist or a part-time artist, selling art prints can be a valuable asset to your business.

 For example, I sold one of my original graphite drawing 2 years ago for $700.00.

 The amount of time it took me to complete the drawing was 40 hours.